-The 3rd grade classroom is structured like most elementary school classrooms, with desks or tables for the students and usually an area for lessons and class meetings and discussions.
-There are often also areas or centers dedicated to different subjects of learning.
-For instance, there may be an area with all of the math tools and supplies as well as a class library dedicated to reading.
-Technology is a very important part of the 3rd grade classroom as students use it for writing and research.
+The 3rd grade classroom itself likely won’t seem that different: It is structured like most elementary school classrooms, with desks or tables for the students and usually an area for lessons and class meetings.
+As with previous grades, there are often also areas dedicated to different subjects of learning.
+For instance, there may be a spot for math tools and supplies, plus a class library dedicated to reading.
+However, this year, technology becomes an even more important part of the classroom as students use it for writing and research.

 Reading in 3rd Grade

 After mastering literacy skills in earlier grades, 3rd graders become better and more independent readers.
 Third grade reading focuses on teaching kids how to think and talk about what they read in deeper and more detailed ways.
 Students read longer texts, and most read fictional chapter books.

 Many reading lessons in 3rd grade are dedicated to writing and talking about the meanings, lessons, and important ideas in texts.
 Third graders are encouraged to develop their own points of view about books they read, and to discuss their ideas about a text or characters.
 Series books are important in 3rd grade, because they allow students to make connections between different books and talk about how certain characters develop.
 As 3rd graders explore a greater range of books and longer texts, they become more fluent readers and learn to read, define, and pronounce complex words.

 To build reading skills, your 3rd grader:

 - Reads multi-syllable and grade-appropriate, irregularly spelled words (ask your child’s teacher for a list of these words).

 - Reads grade-level text with appropriate pace, accuracy, expression, and understanding.

 - Talks about and answers questions about a text using specific examples from the text and connects different parts of a text.